rlondhe98/Cyberbullying_Detection/README.md

 # Cyberbullying_Detection

-LiveTwitterGraph.py is used to plot the real time twitter graph
+LiveTwitterGraph.py is responsible to plot the real time twitter graph

+TwitterDataExtraction.py is responsible to extract tweets from twitter using Tweepy API